 You have defined separate signature templates for separate sender and recipient groups.
 Emails sent to clients include a full signature with legal disclaimer; on the other hand the internal emails contain only the minimal set of information.

 Meeting these requirements using only the built-in mechanisms of the Exchange Server is very difficult, if not impossible.
 If you want to avoid the problems described above, you can download our program, which will help you centrally manage email signatures on the Exchange Server.
-The program is used on thousands of installations in over 120 countries, and is now available in versions for Exchange Server 2003, Exchange 2007, Exchange 2010, Exchange 2013 and Exchange 2016.
+The program is used on thousands of installations in over 150 countries, and is now available in versions for Exchange 2013, Exchange 2016 and Exchange 2019.

 To prepare your email signature templates within a smart and free online tool, check out this email signature generator.

 2 thoughts on “10 things to check when creating email signatures on Exchange Server”